 America's Historic Triangle

-- The Ultimate Vacation for Family Fun, Perfect for a Fall and Holiday Getaway
+The Ultimate Vacation for Family Fun or a Weekend Getaway

 - All-Inclusive Package includes 5 Historical Attractions and Modern-Day Accommodations for up to seven days in Williamsburg area

 - Free Parking

 Three-night packages for two adults start at $399 (includes America’s Historic Triangle ticket)!

 A living-history museum of 17th-century Virginia, Jamestown Settlement evokes the world of America’s first permanent English settlement.
 Learn the story of Jamestown through gallery exhibits and living-history interpretation in outdoor settings.
 Explore the re-created Powhatan Indian village, board a replica of one of the three ships that landed in 1607, try on armor in the re-created 1610-14 fort.
 Take in the yearlong special exhibition, “TENACITY: Women in Jamestown and Early Virginia,” on display through January 5, 2020.

 The site of America’s first permanent English settlement, Historic Jamestowne offers a wealth of activities: witness archaeology in action at the 1607 James Fort excavation, see the original 17th-century church tower, tour the Visitor Center with its multimedia presentation, tour the Archaearium which displays many of the artifacts unearthed in the fort, and drive the scenic Island loop road.